 1. Licensees should share their risk assessment with licensing authorities when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise on request.

-These code provisions come into effect on 6th April 2016.
+These code provisions came into effect on 6th April 2016.
 As a result, all premises that provide facilities for gambling within Glasgow must be assessed to identify the local risks posed by the provision of gambling facilities in their respective locations.
 This guidance will assist operators in complying with these code provisions.

 Risk assessment triggers